StuartHarris/boost/README.md

 That's all it does.
 So hopefully you can use it easily, in more places, and without (yet) going all-in on a bigger tool.

+## Great for CI pipelines

+Wrapping tasks in your CI/CD pipelines with `boost` will always remain simple, easy, and non-intrusive.
+It will only work, though, for "pure" tasks, i.e. deterministic tasks that will always produce the same outputs given the same inputs.
+In our opinion all pipelines should be like this anyway.

+If there is anything non-deterministic in your pipeline (e.g. a potentially variable environment), you can capture it with the `invariants` in the task's config.
+This will ensure that the right cache key is used.
+The `env_vars` and `input.files` config sections are essentially specializations of `invariants` that should be useful (but ultimately could be expressed as invariants for the same result: e.g. `invariants = ["echo $TEST"]` has the same effect as `env_vars = ["TEST"]`).

 ## Installing Boost

 For now...